Pharmacy Contraception Service (PCS)

 If a pharmacy owner has had agreement from NHS England that their pharmacy is too small for a consultation room, then they are not able to provide the service solely on a remote basis.

-If the pharmacist and individual agree that the service can be carried out remotely, this should be carried out via telephone, or another live audio link or a live video link in circumstances where the conversation cannot be overheard, except by someone whom the individual wants to hear the conversation.
-That may, for example, mean the pharmacist uses the consultation room to undertake the remote consultation.
+If the pharmacist or pharmacy technician and individual agree that the service can be carried out remotely, this should be carried out via telephone, or another live audio link or a live video link in circumstances where the conversation cannot be overheard, except by someone whom the individual wants to hear the conversation.
+That may, for example, mean the pharmacist or pharmacy technician uses the consultation room to undertake the remote consultation.
 NHS Guidance to support community pharmacy teams can help to plan for this.
 Further information on remote consultations can be found on our website.

 Equipment to be used in the service

 In some cases, a blood pressure reading and a BMI, will need to be recorded, according to the PGD protocol.
-Pharmacy owners will, therefore, need to ensure that they have the necessary equipment required to undertake blood pressure readings, measure an individual’s weight and height.
+Pharmacy owners (with the exception of DSPs) will, therefore, need to ensure that they have the necessary equipment required to undertake blood pressure readings, measure an individual’s weight and height.

 Pharmacy owners must ensure all equipment used to carry out these measurements for individuals within the pharmacy are accurate and fit for purpose in line with the GPhC standards.

-Equipment that is to be used to undertake clinic blood pressure checks in the service must be validated by the British and Irish Hypertension Society (BIHS), so pharmacy owners must use a ‘normal’ BP meter which is included on one of the two following BIHS lists:
+Equipment that is to be used to undertake clinic blood pressure checks in the service must be validated by the British and Irish Hypertension Society (BIHS), so pharmacy owners must use a ‘normal’ BP meter which is included on one of the validated BIHS lists:

 For further considerations regarding selection of blood pressure monitoring devices, please consult the ‘BP meters to be used in the service’ section of our Hypertension Case-Finding Service hub page.